jyeshe/rankex/README.md

 A ranking/leaderboard library for Elixir based on ETS.

-It maps score (integer or float) to a integer id or UUID.
+It maps score (integer or float) to a integer id or UUID along with any other data (name of the ranker).

 It's leveraged on ETS ordered set once it can also order some kinds of records with a tuple as key.